 What can I do alongside Drama & Theatre Studies?

 It works well with subjects like History, English, Media, Psychology, Philosophy, Art, Film Studies, but you can combine it with anything.
-It also works well combined with Dance or Music/Music Technology.
+It also works well as part of performance-based combination alongside Dance or Music/Music Technology.